OpenGenealogy/isoggy/README.md

 isoggy
 ======

-Extract (and later validate) information from the ISOGG Y-DNA Haplogroup Tree, so that the data can be used in genetic genealogy programs.
+Extract and validate information from the ISOGG Y-DNA Haplogroup Tree, so that the data can be used in genetic genealogy programs.

 ##Requirements